What is a credit card grace period?

 Protect your credit score

-Credit card grace periods allow you to pay off your balance in full without paying any interest or fees for a certain time frame.
-These time frames vary depending on the company and the type of credit card you have but usually range from 10 days to 6 months.
-In order to qualify for a credit card grace period, you must have made at least one payment on your account in the last 90 days and be over the minimum payment due date for that month or year.
+Credit card grace periods let you pay off your debt in whole without paying any interest or fees for a designated period.
+The firm and the kind of credit card you use will affect these times; generally, they range from 10 days to 6 months.
+You have to be over the minimum payment due date for that month or year and have made at least one payment on your account in the past ninety days to qualify for a credit card grace period.